 Findspot: Nubia (Sudan), Kerma, Cemetery S, Tumulus III, grave 317

 Height x rim diameter: 11.3 x 14.2 cm (4 7/16 x 5 9/16 in.)

 Not On View

 This bell-shaped (or ‘tulip’) beaker is of a type characteristic of the classic phase of Kerma pottery.
 The red surface was created by application of ochre prior to firing in an oxidizing atmosphere and polishing with smooth stones/pebbles.
 The black top was attained by turning the beaker over to place the upper portion in an oxygen-reduced atmosphere of burning organics/ash.
-This beaker has been broken and mended.
+It was broken but has been mended.

-From Kerma.
-1914: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan.
+From Kerma, Cemetery S, Tumulus III, grave 317.
+1914: excavated by the Harvard University-Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition